 When done well, original research can garner more shares and likes than any other form of content.
 Why?
 Because it’s new and unique.
 How-to’s, tips, and trends have often been done before.
 But original research instantly makes you stand out.

-What’s more, statistics are a great way to capture people’s attention.
-Research shows LinkedIn captions that include statistics get 162% more impressions and a 37% higher click-through rate.
+Moreover, statistics are a great way to capture people’s attention.
+Research shows that LinkedIn captions with statistics get 162% more impressions and a 37% higher click-through rate.

 Sharing new, original research helps position you as a thought leader and an expert in your field, helping you build trust and credibility.
 You get to grow your network, too.
-Getting involved in research gives you a great reason to connect with prospective customers and build awareness for your brand and yourself.
+Research involvement gives you a great reason to connect with prospective customers and build awareness for your brand and yourself.

 Research provides a snapshot of what’s happening at a specific time.
 And it can be revisited over and again.
 By repeating your research year after year, you can continue to grip your audience.

-Companies like HubSpot and CMI have published research yearly for over a decade in the content marketing industry.
+Companies like HubSpot and CMI have published research yearly in the content marketing industry for over a decade.
 They’ve built a name for themselves as thought leaders, with articles discussing industry trends often citing data from their reports.

 It’s not just the big corporations doing research.
-For example, Orbit Media Studios’ research on blogging trends has become a much-anticipated source for information about the state of blogging and content marketing.
+For example, Orbit Media Studios’ research on blogging trends has become a much-anticipated source of information about blogging and content marketing.

 It’s possible to use research in the same way.
 It doesn’t have to be large scale.
 One statistic that strikes a chord with your ideal customers can help you stand out.